-What does it mean to say one favors the public health approach to gun violence?
-How is the public health approach different from a traditional approach focused on regulations and law enforcement?
-If you are a frequent train passenger in the United States, you may have noticed that Amtrak train stations use different strategies to manage passenger behavior.
-If so, you already know something about the public health approach.
+What is the public health approach to gun violence?
+How is a public health approach different from a traditional approach focused on regulations and law enforcement?
+Frequent train passengers in the United States may have noticed that Amtrak train stations use different strategies to manage passenger behavior, and those differences help to explain the public health approach.

-Imagine two Amtrak conductors meeting while waiting for trains in Philadelphia.
+Imagine two Amtrak employees waiting for a train in Philadelphia.
 They start to chat, and soon discover they do the same job in different cities.
-They manage passenger foot traffic in terminals where people gather to board trains traveling up and down the East Coast of the United States.
+They manage passenger foot traffic where people gather to board trains traveling up and down the East Coast of the United States.

 Get outta here!–shouts Tony.
 Amtrak passengers are horrible, he says.
 They don’t line up nicely.
 They push and shove.
 They crowd around stairs and escalators to the gate area.
 It’s like somebody is giving away free beer and they don’t want to miss out.
-They may complain and roll their eyes about the rudeness of other people, but they don’t seem to be aware of their own rudeness.
+They complain about the rudeness of other people, but behave like jerks themselves.

-My job, says Tony, is to control an unruly mob.
-I wish Amtrak would do something to make Penn Station more manageable.
+My main job, says Tony, is to control an unruly and potentially violent mob.
+I wish Amtrak could make Penn Station more peaceful and more manageable.

 Wow, Vic says.
 I had no idea it was that bad.
-What should the station managers do?
+But, what could the station managers do?
 If you were in charge, how would you fix it?

 Tony doesn’t hesitate.
 Oh, believe me, I’ve thought about this a lot.
-My brother works in security at Penn Station and he says we should learn from how the police control crime.
+My brother works security at Penn Station.
+He says we should learn from how the police control crime.

-First, I would bring in more uniformed security staff to let passengers know they are being watched.
-They have to know they will be held accountable because we’re watching them at all times.
+First, we should bring in more uniformed security staff to let passengers know they are being watched.
+They’ll know they will be held accountable because we’re watching them at all times.

-Next, I would hire some psychologists and counselors to talk with the passengers who seem most likely to engage in rude, obnoxious, or aggressive behavior.
-The counselors would teach passengers how to control their behavior and how to avoid getting into situations that cause conflict.
-They would learn how to think differently so that waiting in line for a train wouldn’t bring out their worst behavior.
+Next, I would hire some psychologists to talk with the passengers most likely to engage in aggressive behavior.
+They would teach passengers how to control their behavior and how to avoid getting into situations that cause conflict.
+Passengers would learn to think differently so that waiting in line wouldn’t bring out their worst behavior.

-Yeah, Tony replies, but that’s how people are, I guess.
-It’s understandable.
+Yeah, Tony replies, but that’s how people are.
+It’s understandable, I guess.
 Good seats on Amtrak trains can be scarce.
-People want to board quickly so they get their pick of locations, sit with their families, and avoid sitting by a bathroom.
-During the summer, passengers want to sit on the shady side.
-It’s competitive, and I guess people in New York are just more rude and less considerate than DC people.
+People want to board quickly to get their pick of locations, sit with their families, and avoid sitting by a bathroom.
+During the summer, people want to sit on the shady side.
+It’s competitive.
+I guess people in New York are just less considerate than DC people.

 Maybe it’s not about the innate characteristics of the passengers, Vic muses.
 Maybe it’s about context.
 Tell me more about the boarding process.
 How do passengers in Penn Station line up for boarding?

 Line up?!!
-Oh wow, Tony laughs, so you’ve never been there?
+Oh wow, Tony laughs.
+So you’ve never been there?
 Let me tell you, it’s pretty wild.
 You see, the Station never knows which specific track an incoming train will use until the last minute.
 Trains come through the tunnels from New Jersey or down from Connecticut and they enter the enormous switching areas around Penn Station.
-Only then are they assigned to a particular track and gate.
+Only then are they assigned to a particular track and a specific gate.

-Departing Amtrak passengers stand around Penn Station, eyeing the notification boards.
-About 15 minutes before a train’s departure time, a gate number suddenly appears on notification boards all over the terminal, like 9 East, 12 West, 15 East, etc. It’s like the starting gun at a stock car race.
+About 15 minutes before a train’s departure time, the gate number will suddenly appear on notification boards all over the terminal, like 9 East, 12 West, 15 East, etc. It’s like the starting gun at a stock car race.

 Keep in mind, the passengers are scattered all over the station when their gate is announced.
-At one moment, about 15 minutes before the train is scheduled to leave, several hundred people go running toward one gate at the same time.
-They crowd around the entrance to the down escalator where I’m standing.
+At that one moment, when the gate number appears on screens all around the station, several hundred people go running towards that gate at the same time.
+They end up crowded around the entrance to the down escalator where I’m standing.
 I do my best to control the crowd, but it can get pretty wild.

 Vic adds with a squint, and so I’m guessing those elite travelers will not have to participate in your counseling program and they won’t be watched by uniformed security staff?

-Yeah, they don’t need that stuff, Tony answers.
+Nah, they wouldn’t need that stuff, Tony answers.
 Why, how do people board Amtrak trains in DC?

 Well, it’s pretty different, Vic replies.
 First, gates are announced well in advance.
 People have more time to plan.
-They know their gate number when they’re buying snacks and making their last visits to the restroom.
-They know they can choose to line up early or take a seat and wait until later.
+They know their gate number right away.
+Even as they’re buying snacks and making their last visits to the restroom, they know they can choose to line up early or take a seat and wait until later.

 Also, Vic adds, every gate has one of those back-and-forth rope line things.
 There’s no crowding around a door.
 When people arrive at their gate, they can immediately see how many people are already in line.
 It’s clear in what order everyone got in line.
 Nobody tries to cut in line or sneak to the front.